UtterlySus/Search_and_Rescue/README.md

 4- now we need to source catkin_ws by typing "source ~/catkin_ws/devel/setup.bash" in terminal

+5- go to line 96 and 133 in drones_mission file under search_and_rescue/src and adjust the absolute path for your device

+6- do the same in line 36 of search_and_rescue/scripts/actions_server.py

-5- open a new terminal and execute "roslaunch hector_quadrotor_demo two_drones_desert.launch"
+7- open a new terminal and execute "roslaunch hector_quadrotor_demo two_drones_desert.launch"

 the simulation will start after this, thanks!